Can You Drink Alcohol While Taking Semaglutide (Ozempic or Wegovy)?

 2. Alcohol May Worsen Gastrointestinal Issues

-Drinking alcohol also slows down the emptying of your stomach, increasing your risk of more vomiting, nausea, and digestive issues.
+Drinking alcohol also slows down the emptying of your stomach, increasing your risk of gastrointestinal issues.

 When you’re ready to drink, do so in moderation.
 The Dietary Guidelines for Americans define moderate drinking as up to one drink per day for women and up to two per day for men.